Fragil1ty/Fragil1ty/README.md

 >These are timings I fluctuate between using, I'm currently dailying 6000:2200.
 IMC and kit specific but feel free to use them as a starting point.

+## Best BIOS settings - AMD Specific

+>So I'm getting a little sick and tired of "optimisers" putting out bad information on what the "best" bios settings are, I'm here to clear up what the ACTUAL best settings are.
+Please see screenshots below.

 <!--
 **Fragil1ty/Fragil1ty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.